Generative Adversarial Networks (GANs): What it can generate and What it cannot?: Progress So Far

+The authors propose different heuristics to deal with the issue of vanishing gradients, mode collapse and non-convergence.
+They introduce the notion of \emph{feature matching} which prevents the generator from getting over trained on the current discriminator by minimizing the following objective, given $f(x)$ is the feature obtained from the intermediate layer of the discriminator.

+The discriminator is trained in the usual way which tries to find the features most discriminative of the real and fake data.

-This paper \cite{goodfellow16} Salimans \textit{et al}. presents certain heuristics for overcoming the problem of mode collapse.
-They introduce the technique of \textit{ Mini batch discrimination}.
-A discriminator looking at multiple examples in combination, could potentially help avoid collapse of the generator.
-The following models the closeness between examples in a mini-batch. $f(x_{i}) \in \mathbb{R}^A$ denote a vector of features for input $x_{i}$ produces by some intermediate layer in the discriminator. $f(x_{i})$ is multiplied by a tensor $T \in \mathbb{R^{A \times B \times C}}$, which results in a matrix $M_{i} \in \mathbb{R}^{B \times C}.$ The $o(x_{i})$ is concatenated with $f(x_{i})$ and fed to the next layer of the discriminator.
+The authors introduce the technique of \textit{ Mini batch discrimination} for overcoming the issue of mode collapse.
+Instead of discriminating between one real sample and one generated sampled at a time, the idea is to discriminate between the representation of batch of samples, where the representation models the differences between the samples within a batch.
+The representation of a single sample includes the value of how different it is from every other sample within a batch.
+The difference is captured by the metric $c_b$ defined below.
+Let $f(x_{i}) \in \mathbb{R}^A$ denote a vector of features for input $x_{i}$ produced by some intermediate layer in the discriminator. $f(x_{i})$ is multiplied by a tensor $T \in \mathbb{R^{A \times B \times C}}$, which results in a matrix $M_{i} \in \mathbb{R}^{B \times C}.$ The $o(x_{i})$ is concatenated with $f(x_{i})$ and fed to the next layer of the discriminator.
+The authors also introduce other heuristics to deal with the convergence of the training which we explain further in Subsection \ref{subsubsec:loss_nc}